niteshsharma19/my-devops-journey/06_DevOps_Projects/neww/NX-P001-static-site-nginx/README.md

 docker run -d -p 8080:80 --name os1 nginx:s1 .
 '''

-## Access the Website
+## Acess to the Webiste

-open your browser and visit: http://localhost:8080
+open your browser and visit: https://localhost:8080: